JaxGaussianProcesses/GPJax/docs/sharp_bits.md

 value, we apply the inverse of the bijector, which is the exponential function in this case.
 This gives us back the blue cross.

-In GPJax, we supply bijective functions using [Tensorflow Probability](https://www.tensorflow.org/probability/api_docs/python/tfp/substrates/jax/bijectors).
+In GPJax, we supply bijective functions using [Numpyro](https://num.pyro.ai/en/stable/distributions.html#transforms).

 ## Positive-definiteness